newatoms/guides/using-social-media-as-communcation-tool/readme.md

 Here you will find some key concepts will help you to successfully use social media for communication purposes.

-* What someone tells you influences the way you perceive them and vice versa
+* What someone tells you influences the way you perceive them and vice versa.
 * The sender always lends connotation (emotional association) to the message and the message always lends connotation to the sender.
 * The sender is always visible.
 * Everything you say and share is documented, visible and broadcasted for a short duration to all involved accounts and their followers.
 This duration is extended every time someone interacts with it.
 * Whenever you like something it is documented on the liked item and broadcasted to all affected accounts.
 This duration can not be extended and the action is not visible on your profile.
-* Everyone using social media has the possibility to get infinite reach
+* Everyone using social media has the possibility to get infinite reach.
 * For Twitter the broadcast time is roughly 15 minutes, for facebook this is about 90 minutes and for linkedIn it is over 48 hours.
 * Everything you broadcast reaches your followers and the followers of people who interact with your broadcast, during the time it is broadcasted.
 * Only people directly affected by your actions get a notification, the rest is reached through their news feed.